2. How do I get to Tower Hill?

-We finish a couple of hours later at the north end of London Bridge.
-It is very close to Monument tube station which is on the Circle and District Lines.
+We finish a couple of hours later next to The Monument to the Great Fire of London.
+It is directly opposite Monument tube station which is on the Circle and District Lines.
 Alternatively, you can spend five, enjoyable minutes walking across London Bridge - or rush across, pretending you're fleeing the raging plague in the city! - to London Bridge station which has excellent transport links for tube or overground and is also in zone 1.

 6. What ages are 'Tales...' aimed at?

-Eight-years-and-over and please only bring youngsters if you think they will be interested (Children running around churchyards can be a little distracting!)
+Ten-years-and-over and please only bring youngsters if you think they will be interested (Children talking over the guides can be a little distracting for all involved!)
 However, we are keen on youngsters coming along on our walk and even though we take delight in telling tales that might be a little gory we wouldn't call the tour scary (a lot of it is quite funny!).
 The Black Death and the Great Plague were two horrific times in London's history, and it wouldn't be right to scrimp on some of the deliciously revolting detail, but we want to make our walk as entertaining and educational as possible so we can all have a horribly good time.

 7. What if rain is forecast?